RankSys/RankSys/README.md

 ### Item Novelty Metrics and Re-Ranking Strategies

-The user-side metrics defined in (Vargas and Castells 2011) and in Chapter 4 of (Vargas 2015) - with the exception of EILD - are implemented in package `es.uam.eps.ir.ranksys.diversity.itemnovelty`.
+The user-side metrics defined in (Vargas and Castells 2011, Vargas 2015 - Chapter 4) - with the exception of EILD - are implemented in package `es.uam.eps.ir.ranksys.diversity.itemnovelty`.
 This package includes a generic `ItemNovelty` interface for personalized novelty models, which is the base for the abstract `ItemNoveltyMetric` class for metrics and the abstract `ItemNoveltyReranker` class for direct re-ranking strategies:
 ~~~
 public abstract class ItemNovelty<U, I> extends
  PersonalizableModel<U> {